jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 The results are delivered for Kong `v3.10` - Medium size (4 CPU / 8 GB RAM) and SOAP/XML plugins `v1.4.0`:
 - There is no memory leak and no restart of Kong GW pod observed after 24h tests:
   - Tested for `libxml2`, `libxslt` and `saxon`
-- A basic policy (Validation or Transformation or XPath Routing) done by a plugin (Request or Reponse) impacts in a negliGiBle way the respone time and delivers the expected benefit
+- A basic policy (Validation or Transformation or XPath Routing) done by a plugin (Request or Reponse) impacts in a negligible way the respone time and delivers the expected benefit
-  - For instance, the `Kong proxy latency p95` (time taken by Kong itself) is very close to the reference measure:  1.10 ms (with plugins) vs 0.95 ms (without plugins)
+  - For instance, the `Kong proxy latency p95` (time taken by Kong itself) is similar to the reference measure:  0.96 ms (with plugins) vs 0.96 ms (without plugins)
-- All the features (WSDL and SOAPAction validation, 2 x XSLT Transformations with `libxslt` and XPath Routing) applied simultaneously on both plugins reduce the throughput (rps) by 10 times and the `Kong proxy latency p95` is ~4 ms compared to the reference measure without plugins 0.95 ms
+- All the features (WSDL and SOAPAction validation, 2 x XSLT Transformations with `libxslt` and XPath Routing) applied simultaneously on both plugins reduce the throughput (rps) by 4 times and the `Kong proxy latency p95` is 0.99 ms compared to the reference measure without plugins 0.95 ms
   - Due to the complex nature of SOAP/XML, the plugin involves a high CPU usage than a simple proxyfication without plugin.
 So pay attention to correcly size the number of CPUs for the Kong node (vertical scaling) and/or the number of nodes (horizontal scaling)
-- XSLT v1.0: `libxslt` is more efficient than `saxon` in terms of throughput (+50% rps) and `Kong proxy latency p95` (50% lower).
+- XSLT v1.0: `libxslt` is more efficient than `saxon` in terms of throughput (+35% rps) and the `Kong proxy latency p95` is similar: 0.96 ms for `libxslt` vs 0.98 ms for `saxon`
   - XSLT v2.0 or 3.0: only `saxon` supports them
+- The `v1.4.0` optimizes the performance by compiling and parsing the XML defintions only once in comparison to the former releases where the XML defintions were compiled and parsed on each call, so:
+  - The Kong memory usage is 4x lower
+  - The throughput is ~2,4x higher

 See detailed results:
   - [Results of Performance Testing](#performance_testing_results): for measuring the performance of the SOAP/XML plugins in a context of high usage